bastion-rs/blog/_posts/2020-01-30-new-age-of-bastion.md

 }).expect("Couldn't create the children group.");
 ```

-2- We've added meta-architecture instantiation.
-What is that?
-So now you can have a boilerplate free hierarchy for your actors and/or workers.
+**2-** We've added meta-architecture instantiation, so you can have a boilerplate free hierarchy for your actors and/or workers.
 ```rust
 let children = children! {
 	// the default redundancy is 1